- This event has passed.

-Celebrate the many languages spoken in Huron County with multilingual movie nights this fall!
-Enjoy a subtitled film in the museum theatre with a complimentary snack and hot beverage made locally.
+In 2020, Multilingual Movie nights are back by demand & moving to the second Thursday of the month!
+Celebrate the many languages spoken in Huron County with multilingual movie nights this winter.
+Enjoy a subtitled film in the museum theatre with a complimentary snack and hot beverage sourced locally.

 Movie nights are included with regular admission to the museum, free for museum members, or free/by-donation with your Huron County Library card.